-9 Best Places to Travel With Your Baby
+Traveling With an Infant: 9 Best Places to Take Your Baby

 San Antonio, Texas

 Whether you’re introducing your half pints to capital sights or exploring the city’s leafy neighborhoods, Washington is an easy getaway with a baby.
 The D.C.
-Metro, which links the city’s downtown is clean and easy to navigate, and miles of hike and bike trails along the Potomac River make for lovely afternoon strolls with napping tikes.
-The Willard Hotel, which welcomes nearly 12,000 children every year, has a dedicated kids concierge, who contacts families before arrival to ensure guest rooms (some of the largest in the city) are equip with the things you need most, whether that means microwaves for warming bottles or extra diapers and pails.
+Metro links the city’s downtown and is clean and easy to navigate, not to mention there are miles of hike and bike trails along the Potomac River that make for lovely afternoon strolls with napping tikes.
+The Willard InterContinental Washington, which welcomes nearly 12,000 children every year, has a dedicated kids concierge who contacts families before arrival to ensure guest rooms (some of the largest in the city) are equipped with the things you need most, from microwaves for warming bottles to extra diapers and pails.
 While Georgetown Suites is less hands-on, all of its rooms come with kitchens and bathtubs, both of which are mighty handy when traveling with babies.
 High chairs and cribs are also available.
-Visit the Georgetown Waterfront Park, where you can feed ducks and splash in a sprinkler-like fountain.
-And grab a stylish souvenir at Le Birdies Boutique, which carries little cashmere sweaters and plush baby pea coats.
+Visit the Georgetown Waterfront Park, where you can feed ducks and splash in a sprinkler-like fountain, before grabbing a stylish souvenir—a little cashmere sweater, perhaps, or a plush baby pea coat—at Le Birdies Boutique.

-This Caribbean island, which has direct flights from dozens of U.S. cities, has several resorts that keep families with tiny first timers in mind.
-Take the Franklyn D. Resort & Spa, located on the island’s northern coastline, which not only has a kids club for toddlers, but also complimentary nanny services.
-These childcare experts—all of which are CPR trained—greet families upon arrival, lend an extra at the beach and pool, and take care of babies and kids while moms and dads go snorkeling or play golf (you know, take a vacation of their own).
+This Caribbean island, which has direct flights from dozens of U.S. cities, has several resorts that keep families with tiny first-timers in mind.
+Take the Franklyn D. Resort & Spa, located on the island’s northern coastline, which not only has a kids club for toddlers but also complimentary nanny services.
+These childcare experts—all of which are CPR trained—greet families upon arrival, lend an extra hand at the beach and pool, and take care of babies and kids while moms and dads go snorkeling or play golf (you know, take a vacation of their own).
 The property’s 78 one- to three-bedroom suites also have separate living and dining areas as well as balconies or garden terraces.
-Further west you’ll find Round Hill Resort, a storied 110-acre where your baby will join a list of past guests that includes Paul McCartney and Ralph Lauren.
+Further west, you’ll find Round Hill Hotel and Villas, a storied 110-acre resort where your baby will join a list of past guests that includes Paul McCartney and Ralph Lauren.
 Guests can book a fully staffed villa or one of 36 hotel guest rooms; family specialists reach out to ensure your family needs (cribs, high chairs, nanny and babysitting services) are met—and likely exceeded.
 Along with pools and tennis courts, the property has a lush, tree-lined beach.

 Craving sun and sand?
-It’s hard to beat the Sunshine State when it comes to family friendly beaches in Miami, Palm Beach, Fort Lauderdale and beyond.
-When traveling with a baby though, consider the Emerald Coast.
+It’s hard to beat the Sunshine State when it comes to family-friendly beaches in Miami, Palm Beach, Fort Lauderdale, and beyond.
+When traveling with a baby, however, consider the Emerald Coast.
 A string of relaxed resorts and laid-back beach communities line the coastline’s main thoroughfare, Highway 30A, including our pick, Seaside.
-You might recognize the idyllic village from the movie The Truman Show: Here, pastel houses are framed by white picket fences, and manicured streets see more strollers than cars.
-Restaurants such as the Shrimp Shack overlook the quiet beaches, ideal for first time swimmers thanks to the tranquil turquoise waters.
-Pro parent tip: When traveling with a baby to the beach, consider bringing a dock-a-tot or empty baby pool.
+You might recognize the idyllic village from the movie The Truman Show: Here, pastel houses are framed by white picket fences and manicured streets see more strollers than cars.
+Restaurants such as the Shrimp Shack overlook its quiet beaches, which are ideal for first-time swimmers thanks to their tranquil turquoise waters.
+Pro parent tip: when traveling with a baby to the beach, consider bringing a dock-a-tot or empty baby pool.
 As much as your beach babe might love a dip in the water, sand—which eventually ends up in their eyes—can also be a big irritant.

 Just because you’ve got a tiny sidekick doesn’t mean you have to give up on winter sports, especially when you’re traveling to Vail.
 The ski resort offers childcare for infants starting at two months, meaning you can hit the slopes or snowshoe the trails.
 Vail also has free public transportation throughout town as well as thoughtfully designed playgrounds.
-Stay at the Antlers at Vail hotel, located in Vail’s family friendly Lionshead neighborhood, just steps from the Eagle Bahn Gondola.
-All-condominium accommodations mean you can spread out and take advantage of a kitchen—there’s also a free shuttle to the grocery store—but still enjoy white-glove service.
+Stay at the Antlers at Vail hotel, located in Vail’s family-friendly Lionshead neighborhood just steps from the Eagle Bahn Gondola, whose all-condominium accommodations mean you can spread out and take advantage of a kitchen—there’s also a free shuttle to the grocery store—but still enjoy white-glove service.
 Call ahead to pre-arrange for anything from baby monitors to bottle warmers and even car seats.
-And for breast-feeding moms, they’re no cozier corner the in-room fireplace.
+And for breast-feeding moms, they’re no cozier corner than by the in-room fireplace.

 Puerto Vallarta, Mexico